 You can ask a friend or family member to join you at any stage of the process.

 If you are unhappy with the result of an assessment or an Assessment Special Consideration request, please see the Academic appeals process in the following section.

-6.9 Academic appeals and assessment special consideration
+6.9 Reasonable adjustments, academic appeals and assessment special consideration